-Input field Description 1/0 A slider switch indicates whether the reverse proxy is active (I) or inactive (0).
+Input field Description 1/0 A slider switch indicates whether the reverse proxy is active (I) or inactive ( 0 ).
 Click the slider switch to change the status of the reverse proxy.
 The reverse proxy is deactivated by default.
 Domain or IP address Enter the name of the domain or the IP address the frontend is assigned to.
 Connection Select a connection.
 You can choose a network connection and a PPP connection.

-Input field Description Port Configure the external listen port for the reverse proxy, e. g. the port that is reachable from external networks.
+Port Configure the external listen port for the reverse proxy, e. g. the port that is reachable from external networks.
 SSL Select this check box to enable SSL.
 If SSL is enabled, the reverse proxy will serve the website with SSL encryption, using the configured certificate for its authentication.
+Use Let's Encrypt Use a Let's Encrypt certificate.
+The certificates used are automatically generated and automatically renewed when their validity expires.
+See Let's Encrypt on page 169.
 Certificate Select a certificate with a private key.
 This option is only available if SSL is enabled.
+Allow "Outlook Anywhere" Enables additional options to enable Outlook Anywhere through the reverse proxy.
+Redirect HTTP to HTTPS This option redirects HTTP requests to the configured domain or IP address to HTTPS.
 Proxy Paths Select a configured backend.
 Enter a URL path.
 The URL path has to be absolute, i. e. it has to start with $/$ .
 You can now forward requests matching the URL parameters to the configured backend.
 Blocked Paths Blocks requests which match the URL parameter.

-Enter a URL path.
+Input field Description Enter a URL path.
 The URL path has to be absolute, i. e. it has to start with $/$ .